maatkara/yandex-algorithm-2018-ml-track_my/README.md

   Dialogue Systems: selection and ranking of replicas that are appropriate in meaning for this moment of the conversation and are able to interest the user in continuing the conversation in a large collection of existing replicas.

-  Dataset: public database of dialogues and a crowdsourcing platform Yandex.Toloka.
+  Dataset: public database of dialogues from the Yandex crowdsourcing platform.Toloka.

-  NDCG metric.
+  NDCG metric. public database of dialogues and a crowdsourcing platform Yandex.Toloka
 - [Private LB](https://contest.yandex.ru/algorithm2018/contest/7914/standings/)